sccn/labstreaminglayer/docs/dev/lib_dev.rst

   it should be enough to add the new library version to `config.yml <https://github.com/conan-io/conan-center-index/blob/master/recipes/liblsl/config.yml>`_ and to `conandata.yml <https://github.com/conan-io/conan-center-index/blob/master/recipes/liblsl/all/conandata.yml>`_.

-- If there have been changes in the CMake build scripts, `conanfile.py <https://github.com/conan-io/conan-center-index/blob/master/recipes/liblsl/all/conanfile.py>`_ may need to be adapted correspondingly.
+- If there have been changes in the CMake build scripts, `conanfile.py <https://github.com/conan-io/conan-center-index/blob/master/recipes/liblsl/all/conanfile.py>`_ may need to be adapted accordingly.
   If any dependencies have changed (e.g. the version of Boost), the dependency information in conanfile.py needs to be updated, as well.